peterameghino/Aureum_challenge/README.md

 Overview

 This repository contains Azure Resource Manager (ARM) templates to deploy a hub-and-spoke network architecture on Microsoft Azure as part of Aureum Technologies challenge.
-The architecture is designed to meet the exercise requirements for a DevOps position interview.
 It includes the following components:

 1. Hub Virtual Network
 2. Two Spoke Virtual Networks